Cecilia7717/project-ml/README.md

 ---

 ## Problem Statement
-Clearly define the problem you aimed to solve or the research question you sought to answer.
-Include any hypotheses you formulated and the scope of your project.

 The central problem addressed in this project is:

 **How can machine learning models predict online shopping purchasing intentions, and what are the key factors driving purchase decisions?**